winterrdog/build-gcc-cross-compiler/README.md

 - Replace `i686-elf` with your target triple and you are set.
 It will do everything.
 It will create all the directories you need, download `gcc 13.2.0` and `binutils 2.42` and build them together.
 It even installs the dependencies for you.

-- You can add this line to the end of your `.bashrc` or `.zshrc` file( _or whatever shell resource configuration file you are using_ )
+- After installation is done, you can add this line to the end of your `.bashrc` or `.zshrc` file( _or whatever shell resource configuration file you are using_ )

   ```sh
   export CROSS_PATH="$HOME/cross/bin"